Flash (band): Flash after 1973

 More recently, Bennett and Carter have been working together again under the Flash name (Hough was initially involved but later dropped out, and there was, briefly, talk of Banks taking part but, in the end, Banks fell out again with Bennett and Carter and was excluded).

 Bennett (now on lead guitar) and Carter played together as a duo under the Flash name at the 2005 Baja Prog Festival in Mexico.

 Bennett and Carter posted new Flash material on the flash/bennettcarter MySpace website in July 2009.
 Titles of the new songs are "Grand Canyon", "How the West Was Won" (later changed to "Into the Sun") and "10,000".
 Videos of the reunited Flash can be found on YouTube.

 In addition to the new material, Flash posted rehearsal videos of original Flash songs released on earlier albums.
 These include "Children of the Universe" from the debut album Flash (1972), and "Manhattan Morning" from the third album Out of our Hands (1973).

 On 31 August 2010, the full band made their first public appearance since the breakup, a "live dress rehearsal" in preparation for an upcoming mini-tour.
 It took place at The E-String Bar in Henderson, Nevada, just southeast of Las Vegas.
 The lineup consisted of Colin Carter (vocals), Ray Bennett (guitar, vocals), Wayne Carver (bass, vocals), Mark Pardy (drums), and Rick Daugherty (keyboards).

 Flash made their official reunion debut headlining the International ProgDay Festival in Chapel Hill, North Carolina on 4 September 2010.
-Peter Banks' passing in March 2013 occurred just before the May 2013 scheduled release of the first Flash album in forty years, "Flash Featuring Ray Bennett & Colin Carter" (Cleopatra Records).
-It was reported that Banks heard three of the tracks from the upcoming album before his sudden death and liked them, especially the band's first ever recording of a cover tune, NIN/Trent Reznor's "Hurt".
+Peter Banks' death in March 2013 occurred just before the May 2013 scheduled release of the first Flash album in 40 years, Flash Featuring Ray Bennett & Colin Carter (Cleopatra Records).
+It was reported that Banks heard three of the tracks from the upcoming album before his sudden death and liked them, especially the band's first recording of a cover tune, Nine Inch Nails track, "Hurt".

+Colin Carter died on 10 January 2025, at the age of 76.